aakkam22/windowsUpdateLoopFix/README.md

 ## Terms of Use

-You use this script at your own risk.
-While this wizard has been tested extensively, the developer assumes no responsibility for any damage.
+This script will modify sensitive system files.
+Please ensure that your files are backed up before running this script.
+This script has been tested extensively.
+The author is not responsible for any data loss.